Josiah Leming

-Josiah Leming (born March 26, 1989) is an American singer-songwriter originally from Morristown, Tennessee.
+Josiah Leming (born March 26, 1989), also known by his stage name Josiah and the Bonnevilles, is an American singer-songwriter originally from Morristown, Tennessee.
 At the age of 17, Leming dropped out of high school and began traveling across the United States to play shows while living out of his car.
-He eventually caught the eye of executives at Warner Brothers Records who signed him to his first major label record deal in 2008.
-Leming's debut album, Come On Kid, from Warner Bros. came out September 13, 2010.
-His main influences are Bob Dylan, Leonard Cohen, Ryan Adams and The Rolling Stones.
+After a brief stint on American Idol, he eventually caught the eye of executives at Warner Bros.
+Records who signed him to his first major label record deal in 2008.
+Leming recorded in London with Warner Bros. and released Angels Undercover EP and Punk Ass Rain EP before his debut album, Come On Kid, was released on September 13, 2010.
+Shortly after the release of his album, Leming and Warner Bros. went their separate ways.
+Leming continues to release music independently as Josiah and the Bonnevilles, and in 2024 completed his first ever sold out headlining tour.

 Biography

 Josiah Leming was born in Morristown, Tennessee.
 He was raised by his mother and stepfather alongside four brothers and four sisters, six of whom are adopted.
 Leming first learned the piano when he was eight years old, after his mother purchased a Casio keyboard for nothing.
 He also played his grandmother's piano during visits to her house, and participated in school musicals and choirs.
 Described as "self-taught", he also credits an "elderly piano instructor" for his early musical education.

 By 13, Leming was writing his own music.
 A friend introduced him to the music of DC Talk, Coldplay and Travis, Neil Young, Bob Dylan, Ryan Adams, and The Smiths at 15.
 They had some influence on Leming's musical style.
 When he was 16, Leming began to perform locally.
 He dropped out of high school and left Morristown at 17, in an attempt to both make it as a musician and find a way to support his large and struggling family.
 Leming played in clubs and coffeehouses throughout the Southeast while working at restaurants and temp agencies to pay for food and gas.
 He traveled to Atlanta, Georgia in late 2007 when he heard American Idol would hold auditions there.